Sokrates1989/swarm-python-api-template/README.md

 ### Option 2: Neo4j Browser (Web UI)

 Neo4j Browser is available at port 7474.
-You can expose it via Traefik by adding labels to the neo4j service in docker-compose.yml:
+You can expose it via Traefik by adding labels to the neo4j service in swarm-stack.yml (only for Traefik setup):

 ```yaml
 deploy: